AdobeDocs/release-notes.en/current.md

 ### Adobe Mobile

+Updated **January 14, 2021**

+iOS Version 4.21.1

+* General – Fixed an issue that could cause sqlite exception during app shut down.

 iOS Version 4.21.0

-General - The SDK is now distributed using [!DNL XCFrameworks] to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.
+* General - The SDK is now distributed using [!DNL XCFrameworks] to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.

 * IMPORTANT: Upgrading to AdobeMobile [!DNL XCFrameworks] requires Xcode 12.0 or newer.
 * IMPORTANT: If using [!DNL Cocoapods], upgrading to AdobeMobile [!DNL XCFrameworks] requires [!DNL Cocoapods] 1.10.0 or newer.